Bora Bora Travel Guide

 Why Should You Visit Bora Bora?

-To be perfectly honest, if you’re an independent traveler not doing the whole resort scene, the main reason to visit Bora Bora is to tick it off your list.
-Here’s my honest opinion: the island is stunning from a natural perspective!
-Its lagoon is one of the most beautiful I’ve seen and its volcanic peaks are even more impressive in real life.
-However, the island lacks the kind of local charm that you’ll find elsewhere in French Polynesia.
+To be perfectly honest, because of the hype, if you’re not doing the overwater bungalow experience, you’ll likely visit Bora Bora to see what all the fuss is about.
+Bora Bora’s lagoon is one of the most beautiful I’ve seen, and its volcanic peaks are even more impressive in real life.
+However, the island lacks the kind of local charm and laid-back vibe that you’ll find elsewhere in French Polynesia.

 - Interactive map, where to stay and background [This Page]